Calhoun, Varsho key 3-run 10th, Arizona beats Houston, 6-4

 TRAINER’S ROOM

-Astros: OF Michael Brantley (right knee soreness) will resume baseball activities on Sunday, manager Dusty Baker said. … LHP Framber Valdez, who was scratched from his last scheduled start on Thursday with a cut on his left index finger, threw for a second straight day on Saturday, Baker said.
+Astros: OF Michael Brantley (right knee soreness) will resume baseball activities on Sunday, Baker said. … LHP Framber Valdez, who was scratched from his last scheduled start on Thursday with a cut on his left index finger, threw for a second straight day on Saturday, Baker said.

 UP NEXT